felixfbecker/php-language-server/README.md

 The language server is fully operational while indexing and can respond to requests with the definitions already indexed.
 Follow-up requests will be almost instant because the index is kept in memory.

+Having XDebug enabled heavily impacts performance and can even crash the server if the `max_nesting_level` setting is too low.

 ## Versioning

 This project follows [semver](http://semver.org/) for the protocol communication and command line parameters,